programminghistorian/jekyll/en/lessons/linked-open-data-wikidata.md

 ### Lesson Background

 The prefix 'meta' is derived from the Greek language, in which it means 'after' or 'beyond.'
 It is used to indicate that a concept applies to itself.
 'Metadata', therefore, refers to 'data about the data,' in the sense that it describes, identifies, locates, or facilitates the understanding of the data.
 In the interdisciplinary field of information science, in particular, metadata provides context and structure, allowing for the efficient management, search, and organization of information.
-It also facilitates system interoperability[^1], different platforms, and the long-term preservation of digital resources.
+It also facilitates system interoperability[^1] between different systems and platforms and supports the long-term preservation of digital resources.
 With the internet, metadata became particularly useful due to the enormous amount of information available online, as it is essential to facilitate web page classification, optimize search engines, and improve user navigation.[^2] [^3] [^4]

 In an increasingly digital and interconnected world, interest in open data has grown significantly as a response to the need of promoting transparency and data reuse across various disciplines.
-Metadata availability has been growing, while taking into consideration the necessary technical and legal frameworks to make it free, reusable and accessible for anyone, at any time and in any place.[^5] The adoption of open standards for metadata not only facilitates the understanding and exchange of data, but also drives innovation by promoting more effective communication.
+The availability of metadata has grown alongside efforts to establish the technical and legal frameworks needed to make it freely accessible and reusable by anyone, at any time and in any place.[^5] The adoption of open standards for metadata not only facilitates the understanding and exchange of data, but also drives innovation by promoting more effective communication.
 In this context, open data has become an essential component for building sustainable and accessible data infrastructures, promoting a collaborative approach to information management in the digital era.

 In the context of open data philosophy, Linked Open Data (LOD) has emerged as a concept for presenting and publishing data on the web, aiming at facilitating data use and reuse through automated processes.
 LOD is based on the principle of establishing meaningful links between data with similar attributes from various sources on the web.
 It implies the creation of an environment with global interoperability.[^6] Therefore, this term refers to a set of best practices for publishing and connecting structured data on the web.
 Information in Wikidata is stored in [semantic triples](https://perma.cc/86NA-P4QN) following the Resource Description Framework (RDF), which are conventionally known as subject, predicate, and object.
 If you would like to deepen your knowledge on this topic, you can consult more details in Jonathan Blaney's lesson, [Introduction to the Principles of Linked Open Data](/en/lessons/intro-to-linked-data), which offers a brief and concise introduction to linked open data.